-All volunteers working in the loading areas should wear sturdy, closed-toe shoes.
+All volunteers working next to bridges under vertical load should wear sturdy, closed-toe shoes that offer toe protection or safety toe caps over their shoes, protective eyewear, and hard hats.
 Competitors are required to wear the personal protective equipment as outlined in the Rules.

-- □ Set up the equipment at each vertical load station prior to the start of the competition. - Test the vertical deflection measurement devices in advance to ensure that everything is functioning properly.
-Replace batteries as needed. - □ Protect the floor if required by the venue. - □ Notify the vertical load station volunteers to wear sturdy, closed-toe shoes.
+- □ Set up the equipment at each vertical load station prior to the start of the competition. - ☐ Test the vertical deflection measurement devices in advance to ensure that everything is functioning properly.
+Replace batteries as needed. - □ Protect the floor if required by the venue.